What's a Forex Stop Loss? and Factors to Consider When Setting Forex Stop Loss Orders

 2. Volatility - this refers to the daily price range movement of a currency pair.
 If a currency pair routinely moves up and down in a range of 100 pips or more over the course of the day, then you cannot set a tight stop loss.
 If you do, you'll be taken out of the trade position by the normal market volatility.

-6. Market conditions - If the forex price is trending upwards, a tight stop may not be necessary.
-If on the other hand the price is choppy and has no clear direction then you should use a tight stop or not open any forex trades at all.
+6. Market conditions - If the forex price is trending upward, a tight stop might not be necessary.
+If on the other hand the price is choppy & has no clear direction then you should use a tight stop or not open any forex trades at all.

 7. Chart Time frame - the bigger the forex chart time frame you use, the bigger the stop loss level should be.
 If you were a scalper your stops would be tighter than if you were a day trader or a swing trader.
-This is because if you are using longer forex chart time frames and you determine the forex price will be move up it does not make sense to set a very tight stop because if the currency swings a little your open forex trade stop loss order level will be hit.
+This is because if you are using longer forex chart time-frames & you figure out the forex price will be move upwards it does not make sense to set a very tight stop because if the currency swings a little your open forex trade stop loss order level will be hit.

-The method of setting a stop loss order that you choose will greatly depend on what type of forex trader you are.
-The most commonly used method to determine where to set stop loss orders is - resistance and support levels.
-These levels give good points for setting these stop loss orders as they are the most reliable because these levels provides areas where forex price is not likely to move past or beyond these points, because the support and resistance levels will not be hit many times many forex traders use these levels to set stop loss orders just above resistance levels or set stop loss orders just below the support levels.
+The method of setting a stop loss order that you choose will greatly depend on what type of forex trader you're.
+Most oftenly used method to determine where to set stop loss orders is - resistance and support levels.
+These levels give good points for setting these stop loss orders as they are the most reliable because these levels provides areas where forex price is not likely to move past or beyond these points, because the support and resistance levels will not be hit many times many traders use these levels to set stop loss orders just above resistance levels or set stop loss orders just below the support levels.

-The method of how to set these stops that you choose should also follow the guidelines explained above, even if not all of these that apply to your forex trading strategy.
+The technique of how to set these stops that you choose should also follow the guidelines explained above, even if not all of these that apply to your forex trading strategy.